EPCCed/archer2-intro-package/_episodes/05-good-citizen.md

 different factors so the best data transfer mechanism to use depends on the type of data being transferred and where the data is going.
 Some of the key issues to be aware of are:

-- **Disk speed** - The ARCHER2 /work file systems are highly parallel, consisting of a very large number of high performance disk drives.
+- **Disk speed** - The ARCHER2 work file systems are highly parallel, consisting of a very large number of high performance disk drives.
 This allows them to support a very high data bandwidth.
 Unless the remote system has a similar parallel file system you may find your transfer speed limited by disk performance at that end.